FrodoBaggins87/Neural_Networks/README.md

 # Machine_Learning
-This repository contains several projects on Machine Learning, primarily using PyTorch.
+This repository contains several projects on Machine Learning and Deep Learning, primarily using PyTorch.
 The projects range from basic implementations to advanced applications, including:

 Basic Models: Linear regression, classification, and other foundational algorithms.
 Computer Vision: Customizing pretrained models such as EfficientNet_B0 for image classification tasks using Transfer Learning.